 Waterbury, Vermont, located in the heart of Vermont's Green Mountains, is a vibrant community of just over 5,000 encompassing Waterbury Village Historic District, Waterbury Center, Colbyville, and several other districts and neighborhoods.
 Waterbury sits at the intersection of three of Vermont’s most heavily traveled and scenic roads; it is a mere 20-minute drive from Montpelier, 30 minutes from Burlington, and midway between the popular resort areas of Stowe and the Mad River Valley.

-Our downtown is home to a colorful mix of residential neighborhoods, civic and cultural facilities, and independent, small businesses.
-Further afield, Waterbury is home to several popular recreation areas, including the Perry Hill bike trails, Waterbury Reservoir and Little River State Park.
+Downtown Waterbury is home to a mix of independent small businesses and restaurants, civic and cultural facilities, and residential neighborhoods.
+Just beyond, Waterbury is home to several popular recreation areas, including the Perry Hill bike trails, Waterbury Reservoir, and Little River State Park.

 A BRIEF HISTORY OF WATERBURY

-The Vermont State Asylum for the Insane opened in 1891 and at its peak included over 40 buildings and 1,728 patients.
-However, with the modernization of the treatment of mental illness, the property became a campus for the State of Vermont and by 2011, only one building was still being utilized for the treatment of mental health patients.
+The Vermont State Hospital opened in 1891 and at its peak included over 40 buildings and 1,728 patients.
+By the 1980s, the facility began to close and in 2011, only one building was still being utilized to treat patients when Tropical Storm Irene permanently stopped operations.

 The Great Flood of 1927 resulted in widespread devastation.
-To mitigate future flooding, the Army Corps of Engineers completed work on the Little River Dam in 1938, thereby forming the Waterbury Reservoir (link).
+To mitigate future flooding, the Army Corps of Engineers completed work on the Little River Dam in 1938, thereby forming the Waterbury Reservoir.

 On August 28 and 29, 2011, Tropical Storm Irene became the second great flood to impact downtown Waterbury.
 Over $2.5 million in damage to small businesses alone was reported to Revitalizing Waterbury, and the community worked together to clean and rebuild downtown.
 From 2019 through 2021, a massive Main Street Reconstruction project was completed to improve the streetscape and sidewalks, upgrade outdated utilities, and further reduce the potential for downtown flooding.

 Waterbury Village is listed on the National Register of Historic Places as a historic district.
-Contact the Waterbury Historical Society for more information on our unique history, or enjoy a self-guided walking tour of historic Waterbury Village (PDF).
-The Town of Waterbury website also offers a detailed history of Waterbury, and individuals can access the Waterbury History Museum during select hours.
+Contact the Waterbury Historical Society for more information on our unique history, or enjoy a self-guided historic walking tour of Waterbury.
+The Waterbury Historical Society and Town of Waterbury also offer additional information on the history of Waterbury, and individuals can access the Waterbury History Museum during select hours.